liferay/lexicon-site/src/pages/docs/patterns/Forms/text_input.md

 ![default empty state](../../../images/Input.png)

-They can include a placeholder text, although we do not recommmed using placeholders as users interpret them as final content.
+They can include a placeholder text, although we do not recommend using placeholders as users interpret them as final content.

 ![default empty state](../../../images/Input+Placeholder.png)